Tabuk, Kalinga: Demographics

 In the 2020 census, the population of Tabuk was 121,033 people, with a density of sigfig 121,033/700.25.

+Language

+Kalinga is the main language of Tabuk.
+Ilocano is used as a lingua franca in the city.

 Economy

+The road networks connecting Tabuk to the Cagayan Valley and Baguio via Bontoc attracted additional residents and investments, accelerating the economic development of the city.
+The economy is entirely agro-based, and the Chico River Irrigation System's completion accelerated its growth even more.
+The city is also suggested as the location of the Cordillera's Regional Agro-Industrial Center.
+This is projected to help Tabuk become the region's leading agri-industrial metropolis.

 Government

+Local government

 Tabuk, belonging to the lone congressional district of the province of Kalinga, is governed by a mayor designated as its local chief executive and by a city council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The mayor, vice mayor, and the councilors are elected directly by the people through elections which are held every three years.

 Elected officials

+Education

+The Tabuk City Schools Division Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.